SBI Life launches SBI Life- Smart Platina Advantage, a life insurance guaranteed savings plan for long-term financial confidence - The Tribune

 SBI Life launches 'SBI Life- Smart Platina Advantage', a life insurance guaranteed savings plan for long-term financial confidence

+– 'SBI Life- Smart Platina Advantage' is designed to seamlessly support financial needs across life stages with assured, long-term savings and protection

-Mumbai (Maharashtra) [India], January 14: In today's fast-changing world--where aspirations grow alongside responsibilities--financial security is no longer just about finances, but about certainty, peace of mind, and the ability to protect loved ones through every phase of life.
-Recognising this need, SBI Life Insurance, one of India's most trusted private life insurers, launched 'SBI Life - Smart Platina Advantage', an individual, non-linked, non-participating life insurance savings product that offers long-term guaranteed benefits along with life insurance protection throughout the policy term.
+MUMBAI, India, Jan.
+14, 2026 /PRNewswire/ -- In today's fast-changing world—where aspirations grow alongside responsibilities—financial security is no longer just about finances, but about certainty, peace of mind, and the ability to protect loved ones through every phase of life.
+Recognising this need, SBI Life Insurance, one of India's most trusted private life insurers, launched 'SBI Life – Smart Platina Advantage', an individual, non-linked, non-participating life insurance savings product that offers long-term guaranteed benefits along with life insurance protection throughout the policy term.

 Key features of SBI Life – Smart Platina Advantage are: